 Screening for lung cancer

 Early detection is a key factor in lung cancer survival rates, and survival rates vary depending on the stage of the cancer upon diagnosis.
-According to the National Cancer Institute, when the disease remains localized within the lungs, the five-year relative survival is about 59%.
-However, once it has metastasized, the rate drops to 5.8%.
+According to the National Cancer Institute, when the disease remains localized within the lungs, the five-year relative survival is about 60%.
+However, once it has metastasized, the rate drops to less than 6%.

 Sarah Cannon’s lung cancer screening recommendation